-If the student fails to come off Probation status, they will be suspended from the College.
-The student will be notified in writing by the registrar setting forth the conditions (including, but not limited to the time frame in which a student may be allowed to return) which the Committee determines must be met in order for the student to re-enroll.
+If the student fails to come off Probation status, he/she will be suspended from the College.
+The student will be notified by campus e-mail (MYEC) by the registrar setting forth the conditions (including, but not limited to the time frame in which a student may be allowed to return) which the Committee determines must be met in order for the student to re-enroll.
 Once the conditions are met, the student may again appeal to the Appeals Committee for reinstatement.